CI-Connect/unit-tests/README.md

 duke_bluedevil.t - Unit test checking that users can submit jobs to Duke University's Blue Devil cluster.
 The complete Jenkins build information for the test can be found [here](http://build.ci-connect.net:8080/job/Duke_Connect_Tests/job/Duke_BlueDevilCluster/).

 syracuse.t - Unit test checking that users can submit jobs to Syracuse University's cluster.
 The complete Jenkins build information for the test can be found [here](http://build.ci-connect.net:8080/job/OSG_Connect_Tests/job/Syracuse_Test/).

+uchicago_uc3.t - Unit test checking that users can submit jobs from RCC Connect to the uc3 target resource.
+The complete Jenkins build information for the test can be found [here](http://build.ci-connect.net:8080/job/UChicago_Connect_Tests/job/Target_UC3/).